-Using the three dimensions of student engagement provides the ideal baseline as you begin to measure student engagement, and establishing which of these have been met on a student-by-student level gives you the insights you need to make better decisions for learners.
-Popular tools and tactics you can use to measure these individual dimensions and define student engagement are:
+Using the three dimensions of student engagement provides the ideal baseline as you begin to monitor student engagement, and establishing which of these have been met on a student-by-student level gives you the insights you need to make better decisions for learners.
+Popular tools and tactics you can use to measure these individual dimensions and define student engagement include:

-- Undertaking formal assessments is a common method of measuring engagement.
-Use tests or exams on a regular basis to measure student progress and highlight areas of weakness for students.
+Formal assessments are a standard method of measuring engagement.
+Use tests or exams regularly to measure student progress and highlight areas of weakness for students.
 You can then utilise this knowledge to help you tweak your approach to better engage students in key areas of concern.

-- Student feedback via anonymous surveys can provide key insights your learners may otherwise be worried about sharing due to fear of getting into trouble.
-You could also ask students to mark their own participation each week to establish how engaged they feel they are.
+Anonymous surveys can provide critical insights your learners may be apprehensive about sharing openly.
+You could also ask students to mark their participation each week to establish how engaged they feel they are.

-Educators hold student engagement in high esteem because when students are engaged, they are taking an active role in their learning.
+Educators hold student engagement in high esteem because they take an active role in their learning when they are engaged.

 - Academic achievement

 - School retention